ember-cli/ember-cli.github.io/_posts/2013-04-08-managing-dependencies.md

 var Funnel = require('broccoli-funnel');
 {% endhighlight %}

-At the bottom of `ember-cli-build.js` we merge assets from a bower dependency with the main app tree:
+Within `ember-cli-build.js`, we merge assets from a bower dependency with the main app tree:

 {% highlight javascript linenos %}
-// Remove this line:
-// module.exports = app.toTree()
+module.exports = function(defaults) {

+   ...

    // Copy only the relevant files.
-For example the WOFF-files and stylesheets for a webfont: var extraAssets = new Funnel('bower_components/a-lovely-webfont', {
+For example the WOFF-files and stylesheets for a webfont:

+   var extraAssets = new Funnel('bower_components/a-lovely-webfont', {
       srcDir: '/',
       include: ['**/*.woff', '**/stylesheet.css'],
       destDir: '/assets/fonts'
    });

    // Providing additional trees to the `toTree` method will result in those
-// trees being merged in the final output. module.exports = app.toTree(extraAssets);
+   // trees being merged in the final output.

+   return app.toTree(extraAssets);

+}
 {% endhighlight %}

 In the above example the assets from the fictive bower dependency called `a-lovely-webfont` can now